jetstream-cloud/js2docs/docs/general/policies.md

 We'd prefer to have people follow a traditional data center or building approach where you have one router to many subnets.
 The VMs on a particular subnet are still isolated from the other subnet traffic.

 Each project can submit a help request to increase this quota along with justification for the increase.

+***There is little technical reason to have multiple routers.
+Routers won't be overloaded from handling many subnets***